AugurProject/augur-core/README.md

 ### Version 0.4 (Awesome fun stuff - April):
 - go over stuff in close and redeem txs
 - make sure we're not printing money anywhere on accident (e.g. event payouts and trading fees)
-- reward whoever does close market according to gas cost (pay gas fee in cashcoin to miner)
-- p+e fix?
 - limit orders in UI if price > or < a number and maximum amount of money (or shares?) you're willing to spend for buy, max shares to sell for sell - but what about real on chain limit orders?